muellerlab/agri-fly/README.md

 * Then run the compiled Rappids_Simulator executive.
 You should see the vehicle taking off and trying to autonomously fly through the almond orchard.

-# Upcoming update
+# Upcoming Updates

-Current version is a basic demonstration showing the pipeline connecting the physics code and controller code with the AirSim.
-It is single-threaded and runs relatively slow.
+Current version is a basic demonstration showing the pipeline connecting the physics & controller code with the AirSim.
 We are expecting to release a newer version that enables different parts of the simulation to communicate via ROS shortly.

 # Structure Overview
 ![image](https://user-images.githubusercontent.com/39609430/147999038-ac5ea2ee-9f68-4a50-ad56-389cf1e7840f.png)